 Facet joint pain is a cause of pain in the back.
 The facet joints or zygapophysial joints are synovial joints between individual vertebrae of the spine.

-Symptoms of facet Joint pain
+Symptoms of Facet Joint pain

-Often patients report just bending over to tie a shoe lace for example and suddenly being unable to move.
+Often patients report just bending over to tie a shoelace for example then suddenly being unable to move.
 The usual acute attack of back pain involving facet joints occurs suddenly with no warning.

-The facet joints or zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
+The facet joints or zygapophysial joints are synovial joints.
+They help support your spine and control movement between individual vertebrae.
 The facet joints work together with the intervertebral discs to enable the spine to move.

 Facet joints have a nerve supply from two levels, one branch arises from the nerve root at that level and the second from the level above.
 When functioning correctly, facet joints move freely controlling the movement of the spine.

 Facet joint pain may arise directly from the facet joint either from inflammation or nerve impingement.
-This spasm of adjacent muscles is the bodies way of protecting the area and tries to prevent you from moving and incurring more damage.
+This spasm of adjacent muscles is the body’s way of protecting the area and tries to prevent you from moving and incurring more damage.

-Treatment of facet Joint syndrome
+Treatment of Facet Joint Syndrome